-- Home Click this icon to return to the Home Page.

-- Console

-Click this icon to open the remote console screen.

-- Click to Open

-Click this link to open the remote console screen.

-- Log-Out Click this icon to log out.

-- Refresh

-Click this icon to refresh the remote console preview screen.

-- Power On Click this icon to power on the remote server.

-- Power down

-Click this icon to power down the remote server.

-- Reset

-Click this icon to reset the remote server.

-- Remote Console Preview Screen

-This window displays the preview of the remote console screen.
-Click on this window to go to the remote console screen.
+- Home: Click this icon to return to the Home Page. - Console: Click this icon to open the remote console screen. - Click to Open: Click this link to open the remote console screen. - Logout: Click this icon to log out. - Refresh: Click this icon to refresh the remote console preview screen. - Power On: Click this icon to power on the remote server. - Power down: Click this icon to power down the remote server. - Reset: Click this icon to reset the remote server.